-3.10 Functions delegated to the Deputy Chief Constable
+3.9 Functions delegated to the Deputy Chief Constable

-- 3.10.1 The Deputy Chief Constable may exercise or perform any or all of the functions of the Chief Constable of the force during any period when the Chief Constable is unable to exercise functions, or otherwise with the consent of the Chief Constable16. - 3.10.2 To appoint and dismiss staff employed by the Chief Constable. - 3.10.3 To undertake the management of staff employed by the Chief Constable in line with agreed policies and procedures. - 3.10.4 To approve the appointment or secondment of police officers for central services or overseas duty. - 3.10.5 To be the appropriate authority for complaint and professional standards matters - 3.10.6 To be the Senior Information Risk Owner
+- 3.9.1 The Deputy Chief Constable may exercise or perform any or all of the functions of the Chief Constable of the force during any period when the Chief Constable is unable to exercise functions, or otherwise with the consent of the Chief Constable16. - 3.9.2 To appoint and dismiss staff employed by the Chief Constable. - 3.9.3 To undertake the management of staff employed by the Chief Constable in line with agreed policies, procedures and regulations. - To approve the appointment or secondment of police officers for central services 3.9.4 or overseas duty. - 3.9.5 To be the appropriate authority for complaint and professional standards matters. - 3.9.6 To be the Senior Information Risk Owner.

-3.11 Functions delegated to the Director of Enabling Services
+3.10 Functions delegated to the Director of Enabling Services

-- 3.11.1 To make recommendations to the Chief Constable with regard to staff terms and conditions of service, in consultation with the Director of Finance. - 3.11.2 To bring national agreements on salaries, wages and conditions into effect on the clear understanding that any issues which are sensitive or have major financial implications will be referred to the Chief Constable for a decision. - 3.11.3 To negotiate with recognised trade unions and staff associations on any matters that can be decided locally, and to recommend agreements to the Chief Constable. - 3.11.4 To recommend to the Chief Constable the retirement, in the interests of the efficiency of the service, of employees and to report on this issue each year, in consultation with the Director of Finance. - 3.11.5 In consultation with the Chief Executive, to issue exemption certificates to staff whose posts would otherwise be politically restricted under the Local Government and Housing Act 1989. - 3.11.6 To recommend to the Chief Constable the retirement of police staff on the grounds of ill health, and the payment of ordinary and ill-health pensions and other payments, as appropriate, following advice from a medical practitioner and in consultation with the Director of Finance. - 3.11.7 To approve payments under any bonus or performance-related payment schemes for staff approved by the Chief Constable, honoraria payments made for taking on extra duties and responsibilities, or similar special payments. - 3.11.8 To grant essential or casual car-user allowances.
+- 3.10.1 To make recommendations to the Chief Constable with regard to staff terms and conditions of service, in consultation with the Director of Finance. - 3.10.2 To bring national agreements on salaries, wages and conditions into effect on the clear understanding that any issues which are sensitive or have major financial implications will be referred to the Chief Constable for a decision. - 3.10.3 To negotiate with recognised trade unions and staff associations on any matters that can be decided locally, and to recommend agreements to the Chief Constable. - 3.10.4 To recommend to the Chief Constable the retirement, in the interests of the efficiency of the service, of employees and to report on this issue each year, in consultation with the Director of Finance. - 3.10.5 To recommend to the Chief Constable the retirement of police staff on the grounds of ill health, and the payment of ordinary and ill-health pensions and other payments, as appropriate, following advice from a medical practitioner and in consultation with the Director of Finance. - To approve payments under any bonus or performance-related payment schemes 3.10.6 for staff approved by the Chief Constable, honoraria payments made for taking on extra duties and responsibilities, or similar special payments. - 3.10.7 To grant essential or casual car-user allowances.